Houzkin/TreeStructures/README.md

 ### TreeStructures.Linq;
 　Extension methods for `ITreeNode<TNode>`, `IMutableTreeNode<TNode>`, `IEnumerable<T>`
 ### TreeStructures.Utility;
-　Definition of `ResultWithValue<T>` used as a return value for Try○○ methods
+　Definition of `ResultWithValue<T>` used as a return value for Try●● methods
 ### TreeStructures.Collections;
 　Collections used in internal implementations and processing of extension methods
 ### TreeStructures.EventManagement;